Golakiyaas/Renewable-Energy-Data-Analysis/README.md

 # 🔋 Renewable Energy Data Analysis - Using PowerBI

 This project uses **PowerBI** to analyze and visualize detailed information about various renewable energy systems.
 The dataset includes data on installed capacity, energy production, consumption, storage, investment, and environmental impact.
+The project also integrates advanced methods like **Measure-Correlate-Predict (MCP)** for enhanced long-term wind resource analysis.

 🔗 [Link to the dataset - Kaggle](https://www.kaggle.com/datasets/girumwondemagegn/dataset-for-renewable-energy-systems)